vaiflow/Learning/NOTES.md

 # Learning
-Collection of learning notes and logs.
+Collection of miscellanous notes and feedback or issues.

 //Created GitHub repository.
 //Repository will be used to store, plan and document useful learning material.

+//Remember to close lines with ';'

+//